edgeryders/dynalist_companion/README.md

 **Sending notifications:** Run the notification script to get and process the Dynalist content and send notifications *once* with:

-       source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/notify.py
+       source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify

 When you also finished the installation steps for the production environment, the application will be publicly accessible on the Internet and send notifications regularly using `cron`.
 You can still also process and send notifications manually by executing the following command.
 The difference to the version above is that you execute it as user `username` that your webserver uses to execute the Dynalist Companion software, to not mess up the file access rights of files created by the command.

-       sudo -H -u username bash -c "source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/notify.py"
+       sudo -H -u username bash -c "source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify"

-**Test-run for sending notifications:** You can *test* before which notifications would be sent, without sending any, by appending the `--dry-run` parameter to `notify.py`.
+**Test-run for sending notifications:** You can *test* before which notifications would be sent, without sending any, by appending the `--dry-run` parameter to `admin.py notify`.
 So for example, following the first variant of the command from above:

        source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify --dry-run